Bird Homeschool Unit Study

 Activity Books:

 • Make a Bird Feeder: There are so many ways to make a bird feeder.
 A simple way is to spread peanut butter or honey on a pinecone, paper cup, empty toilet paper roll, or bagel, roll it in birdseed, and hang it from a tree limb.
-You could also mixbird unit study with workbook unflavored gelatin and birdseed, stuff into a cookie cutter, stick a straw into the top to make a hole, place in the freezer for 20 minutes, set on the counter for 10 minutes, add a string to the hole, and hang it outside.
+However, you could also try something a little more complex.
+First, mixbird unit study with workbook unflavored gelatin and birdseed, stuff into a cookie cutter, stick a straw into the top to make a hole, and place in the freezer for 20 minutes.
+Then, set it on the counter for 10 minutes, add a string to the hole, and hang it outside.

 • Make a Bird’s Nest: This is a fun STEM activity!
-Gather anything your kids think a bird could use to make its nest: twigs, leaves, feathers, straw, dried grass, etc. If you want, include some yarn or twine with the organic elements.
-Use a small round piece of a tree trunk or whatever you have as the center/base for added stability, then take your gathered ingredients and start winding them together to make a nest.
+First, gather anything your kids think a bird could use to make its nest: twigs, leaves, feathers, straw, dried grass, etc. Of course, you could also include some yarn or twine with the organic elements.
+Then use a small round piece of a tree trunk or whatever you have as the center/base for added stability.
+Finally, take your gathered ingredients and start winding them together to make a nest.

-• Make a Circle Bird Craft: Your child can create his own bird using several different-sized circles!
-Cut out a large circle from cardboard and have your child color it.
+• Make a Circle Bird Craft: Surprisingly, your child can create his own bird using several different-sized circles!
+First, cut out a large circle from cardboard and have your child color it.
 This will be the bird’s body.
-Cut out smaller circles from different colors of construction paper for the bird’s wings and tail feathers.
+Then cut out smaller circles from different colors of construction paper for the bird’s wings and tail feathers.
 Paste the cardboard circle body onto a piece of paper, fold the smaller circles in half, and paste them on for the wings and tail feathers, draw on a beak, legs, and feet, and finish by pasting on a googly eye.

 • BONUS: Visit the Audubon for Kids website for loads of more activities and information!

-• Owl Rice Cake Snacks: Spread peanut butter on one side of a rice cake.
-Add a small apple slice to each side for the wings, a small carrot triangle for the beak, banana slices with a blueberry in the middle for the eyes, and Cheerios in the shape of an inverted triangle for the chest feathers.
-I don’t know what your kids will enjoy more: making or eating the owls!
+• Owl Rice Cake Snacks: First, spread peanut butter on one side of a rice cake.
+Then, add a small apple slice to each side for the wings, a small carrot triangle for the beak, banana slices with a blueberry in the middle for the eyes, and Cheerios in the shape of an inverted triangle for the chest feathers.
+So fun!Free Bird Printables

-• No Bake Bird’s Nest Cookies: Add 2 cups of unsweetened shredded coconut and 1/4 cup of cocoa powder to a bowl.
+• No Bake Bird’s Nest Cookies: First, add 2 cups of unsweetened shredded coconut and 1/4 cup of cocoa powder to a bowl.
 Melt 1/2 cup of coconut oil in the microwave.
-Add the melted coconut oil and 1/4 cup of maple syrup or honey to the bowl and mix it all together.
-Add 3 tbsp of the bird’s nest mixture in each cup of a silicone-lined muffin tin.
+Next, add the melted coconut oil and 1/4 cup of maple syrup or honey to the bowl and mix it all together.
+Then, add 3 tbsp of the bird’s nest mixture to each cup of a silicone-lined muffin tin.
 Using a butter knife, create a little well in the center of each cup.
-Add the tin to the freezer for 30 minutes until the nests are frozen and hard.
-Remove each nest from the liners and add a few yogurt-covered raisins or almonds for eggs.
+Next, add the tin to the freezer for 30 minutes until the nests are frozen and hard.
+Finally, remove each nest from the liners and add a few yogurt-covered raisins or almonds for eggs.
 Serve immediately or keep stored in an air-tight container in the refrigerator.

-• Cheese and Cracker Chicks: Lay some spinach leaves on a plate for tree leaves.
-Top the leaves with round crackers and round slices of cheese.
-Cut small round carrot slices for the bird’s feet, add a small triangle for the bird’s beak, and 3 tiny rectangles for the bird’s head feathers.
-Enjoy your cute chicks!
+• Cheese and Cracker Chicks: First, lay some spinach leaves on a plate for tree leaves.
+Then, top the leaves with round crackers and round slices of cheese.
+Next, cut small round carrot slices for the bird’s feet, add a small triangle for the bird’s beak, and 3 tiny rectangles for the bird’s head feathers.
+Finally, enjoy your cute chicks!

 Bird Homeschool Unit Study Workbook